ntop/ntopng/doc/src/alerts/flow_checks.rst

 server errors

-Alert is sent when an error code is seen
+Alert is sent when an error code is seen.

 Category: *Network*